LiChenJoe/Travel_Journal/README.md

-<p>This is a React project that demonstrates the basic setup and structure of a React application from duplicated a example from the Scrimba React course.</p>
+<p>This is a React project that demonstrates the basic setup and structure of a React application.
+The design came from duplicated a example from the Scrimba React course.</p>

 <h2>Getting Started</h2>
 To get started with this project, follow these steps: